Ashy1895/Ashy1895/README.md

 - 👋 Hi, I’m @Ashy1895
-- 👀 I’m interested in Finance
+- 👀 I’m interested in Embedded hardware and software devolopment
-- 🌱 I’m currently learning B.E Electronics and Communication Engineering
+- 🌱 I’m currently pursuing B.E Electronics and Communication Engineering
-- 💞️ I’m looking to collaborate on Communication related projects
 - 📫 You can reach me at ashwathdh1895@gmail.com

 <!---